Open-Systems-Pharmacology/developer-docs/PKSim-DataBase/DB.md

 # General remarks

+When a database value describes a numeric property of a quantity (e.g., parameter value, allowed value range, etc.), the value is always stored in the **base unit of the dimension of the quantity**.

+Check the [OSP Dimensions Repository](https://github.com/Open-Systems-Pharmacology/OSPSuite.Dimensions/blob/master/OSPSuite.Dimensions.xml) to see what the base unit of a dimension is!

 Some of the common properties used in many tables:

 * **display_name** The name of the entity to be used in the UI in PK-Sim.